 The character grade wide plank maple flooring is a highlight throughout the house.
 It brings texture and personality to each space.
 Simple shaker trim lines the windows and doors for a look that is streamlined and unfussy.
 The two bay windows in the living room accentuate the brick fireplace making it a major focal point of the home's interior.
 It's elegant mantel is the perfect surround to the rough red brick, and the industrial sconces add another touch of vintage to the room.

 The Master Suite: A Quiet Haven in a Busy House

 This space is the homeowner's favorite part of their new home.
 A private hallway separates it from the rest of the upstairs, making it feel secluded.
 The large bedroom is painted with Sherwin Williams Kestrel White, a nice light backdrop for the antique looking metal frame bed.
 The walk-in closet has tons of space for shelving and hanging rods, and also includes a window for natural light.

 The bath uses a wood-look tile to protect against moisture, and has a bold pop of color on the walls.
 White penny tiles are used in the custom shower, with honeycomb tiles on the floor.
 A rustic vanity, beadboard wainscoting and a distressed wooden chandelier complete the farmhouse bathroom look.

 Overall this home achieves the feeling of being cozy, while still being spacious and airy.
 The maple floors, brick and many other details have given it the character of an old New England farmhouse, but with the functionality and benefits of a new construction home.

 Here is another modern farmhouse we built in Gorham with a different layout, including a wrap around farmers porch and huge bonus room over the garage, or the Birchwood Farmhouse with cathedral ceilings and a first floor office.
-This smaller farmhouse from our Made to Measure home designs is more economical to build, and has three bedrooms and two and a half bathrooms.
+This smaller farmhouse is more economical to build, and has three bedrooms and two and a half bathrooms.